IIIF/api/source/api/content-state/0.9/index.md

 ## 2. Content State
 {: #content-state}

 A content state is a JSON-LD data structure that uses the models described by the [IIIF Presentation API][prezi-api] and [W3C Web Annotation Data Model][org-w3c-webanno] specifications.
 The data structure is a description of a resource, or part of a resource.
-This data structure must allow the client to load the resource required, and present a particular part of the resource to the user.
+This data structure can be used by clients to load the resource required, and present a particular part of the resource to the user.
 The state might be very simple: for example, a link to a Manifest.
 A more complex content state would provide more detail about the intended target.
 The following are all behaviors a passed-in content state might produce in a compatible client:

 * _load Manifest M_
 * _load Manifest M, navigate to Canvas C, and zoom in to the region defined by xywh=X,Y,W,H_
 * _load Manifest M, navigate such that Range R is selected, and start playing the time-based canvas C within Range R at time t=T_

 These intentions can be expressed formally as an Annotation that targets the intended resource, or part of the resource.
-This content state Annotation must be easily _passed_ into web applications, for example, as a query string parameter, or an HTML `data-` attribute.
+This content state Annotation can be easily passed into web applications, for example, as a query string parameter, or an HTML `data-` attribute, as defined in the following section on protocol and initialization mechanisms.

 ### 2.1.
 Annotation Model for Content State

-The target of the Annotation is the IIIF resource, using exactly the same patterns as any other IIIF-targeting Annotation that a IIIF viewer might encounter.
+The target of the Annotation is the described IIIF resource, using exactly the same patterns as any other IIIF-targeting Annotation that a IIIF viewer might encounter.

 The target could be any resource described by the Presentation API, for example, a: